Zakaria1986/DatabaseOperations/intro_to_sql.md

 SELECT * FROM customers WHERE age <10 ORDER BY last_name, first_name;
 ```

-### Deleting Records
+#### Deleting Records

-The query syntax you're becoming familiar with can also be used to delete individual or multiple records as needed
+The query syntax you're becoming familiar with can also be used to delete individual or multiple records as needed.

 ```sql
 DELETE FROM customers WHERE first_name LIKE 'Alice';